pathwaycom/llm-app/templates/private_rag/README.md

 ## Conclusion:

-Now you have a fully private RAG set up with Pathway and Ollama.
+Now you have a fully private RAG set up with Pathway Live Data Framework and Ollama.
 All your data remains safe on your system.
-Moreover, the set-up is optimized for speed, thanks to how Ollama runs the LLM, and how Pathway’s adaptive retrieval mechanism reduces token consumption while preserving the accuracy of the RAG.
+Moreover, the set-up is optimized for speed, thanks to how Ollama runs the LLM, and how Pathway Live Data Framework’s adaptive retrieval mechanism reduces token consumption while preserving the accuracy of the RAG.

 This is a full production-ready set-up which includes reading your data sources, parsing the data, and serving the endpoint.
 This private RAG setup can be run entirely locally with open-source LLMs, making it ideal for organizations with sensitive data and explainable AI needs.